JamesTiberiusKirk/team5agile/Sprint_1/README.md

 ### Summary of Conversation:
-Checking over documentation is in a good and clear format continue calculation for distance between locations and have it completed by tomorrrow Checking map works with new feature
+Checking over documentation is in a good and clear format Continue calculation for distance between locations and have it completed by tomorrrow Checking map works with new feature

+## 31/01/20 Day [10] - Scrum Meeting Summary
+- The Scrum Master for this meeting was **Patrick**
+- At 11:30 am

+### Members Present:
+Dominika, Dumitru, John, Patrick, Ross, Sophie

+### Members Not Present:
+N/A

+### Apologies:
+N/A

+### Summary of Conversation:
+Had sprint review with company
+Changed sprint 2 to match the comments from the sprint review